 German American Life: Recipes and Traditions is one of those books that you don’t necessarily read cover to cover… but you can pick and choose, reading the essays or recipes that are most meaningful to you at any time.
 Over the years, I’ve read it all a few times.
 Having grown up in California with German parents, my experience of being German in America is far different from what I think many people in other parts of the United States had.
 I can not imagine my whole town coming together for a German Fest!
 And I was more familiar with neighborhood butcher or baker speaking Spanish than German.

 According to German American Life, the first German arrived in the “New World” with Leif Erikson… and they never stopped coming.
 There were Germans among the Jamestown settlers… and waves of Germans arrived in the 1840’s (called the 48ers) after the unification of Germany.
 They landed mostly in Wisconsin, Minnesota, Ohio, Missouri and even Texas.

 My favorite parts of the book are the personal essays written by German Americans in different parts of the country.
 The way they share their experiences… of dances, and Christmas celebrations… of music, and especially of food.
 Between these recollections are segments on Holiday Celebrations.
 You get the history, as well as an explanation behind many of the traditions.
 Remember, Germans brought the Christmas Tree to American, but did you know they also brought the Easter Rabbit?

 Literature, music, religion and Art in America were all strongly influenced by German immigrants.
 In fact the history of Germans in America is so deeply woven into the history of America, that it’s hard to separate it out.
+One in five Americans can trace back to German Heritage!
 When entire communities take on characteristics of Germany, you have to wonder where one ends, and the other begins.